People love top 10 lists, and for decades a South Florida scientist has obliged by listing the best beaches in Florida and the US.

 St. George State Park, Florida Panhandle

-Dr. Beach ranked St. George State Park, Florida Panhandle as the nation’s No. 4 beach for the second year in a row, and it has ranked in the top 10 in his annual lists in many years.
+Dr. Beach ranked St. George State Park, Florida Panhandle as the nation’s No. 1 beach in 2023 after being in the top 10 in his annual lists repeatedly.

 What makes St. George special?
 Clear water and powdery, super-white sands.
 “The sand here is squeaky clean,” Dr. Beach writes.
 “Just rub your feet on the sand and hear it squeak.”
 He points out: “While St. George Island suffered a big hit in 2018 by Hurricane Michael, the area has substantially recovered, especially the sugary fine, white sand beach.”